 |Cost||$19.95/month or $189/year|

 Best Cycling App for Triathletes: Wahoo SYSTM

 Good for: Triathletes looking for an all-in-one virtual training program that offers an immersive experience

 Best for Triathletes

-- In-depth analysis of your cycling skills
+- Lots of cycling content

 Wahoo SYSTM is a one-stop shop when it comes to triathlon training.
 Formerly known as Sufferfest, Wahoo SYSTM offers more than just virtual cycling.
 It provides structured workouts for multiple disciples—strength, yoga, running, swimming, and mental training.
 Here you can find specific training plans for triathlons of every distance in addition to other biking types such as mountain biking or gravel.

 Specific to this platform is a Four-Dimensional Power (4DP) test, which analyzes four key performance metrics: neuromuscular power, maximal aerobic power, functional threshold power, and anaerobic capacity.
 Results from this hour-long test are used to identify you as one of six rider types.
 From there, a personalized workout plan is created targeting your strengths as well as weaknesses.